 Application form (Word format)

 Information letter (Word format)

 Ethics tutorial certificate of completion and signed TCPS 2 2018 Highlights of Changes.

 Proof read application for completeness, plain and clear language, spelling and grammar

-Whole application submitted electronically via the Researcher Portal
+Whole application signed, dated and submitted electronically via firstname.lastname@example.org

 Applications for full reviews take up to 8 weeks to process.
 On average the board takes 28 business days to review an application.
 However, depending on the number of applications the wait time may be longer.
 When you submit your application the research office will advise you of the current approximate wait time.
 Applications submitted near the end of term will be subject to longer than usual delays.

 Summer vacation Please note that the REB does not operate during July and August.
-Applications not submitted by June 1st, are not guaranteed to be returned by August 25th.
 REB is inactive during this period.
 In order to get a timely response, ensure that your application is submitted by June 1st.

 Approval in Principle